ENTRY6 March 2026

 • After rounding the bluffs you are now on a more sedate gravel road for the next 20km.
 Heat Break Hill is the last hill climb out of the Timaru Creek.
 After that the road takes you back to the Lake Hawea Motor Inn.

-The Contact Epic is DOC approved:
+The Lake Hawea Epic is DOC approved.

 DOC-Approved-label-180copy